 Examples of impairment ratings

-The following examples show common surgical procedures and injuries associated with whole-person impairment NSW ratings:
+The following examples show common surgical procedures and injuries associated with whole-person impairment ratings in NSW:

 Physical injuries | Description |